 Local breast surgeons reflect on plights and successes during National Women's Physician's day

-BALTIMORE — February 3rd is National Women Physician's day.
-WJZ is celebrating women in our area who are breaking barriers within the medical industry.
+BALTIMORE — February 3 is National Women Physician's Day.
+WJZ is celebrating women in the area who are breaking barriers within the medical industry.

 Doctors Maryam Jaberi, Noeline Rajarajan, and Kristen Fernandez are breast surgeons at Ascension Saint Agnes Hospital

-"I always say that breast surgery chose me and I didn't choose it because if a woman came in with a breast cancer diagnosis often, they would look at me because I was the only woman in the room," said Dr. Fernandez.
+"I always say that breast surgery chose me, and I didn't choose it because if a woman came in with a breast cancer diagnosis often, they would look at me because I was the only woman in the room," Fernandez said.

 "I was only the second woman to graduate from this program, and it's the second-oldest program in the country now I think half of our residents are females," said Dr. Fernandez.